The Before Pill

 WHERE DOES THIS INFORMATION COME FROM?

-The two large European studies, the PROUD study based in England and the IPERGAY study based in France, provided us with the first important findings.
-You can read more about that in our link list.
+The large European studies, the PROUD study in England and the IPERGAY as well as PREVENIR studies in France, provided us with the first important findings.
+For the situation in Germany, we refer to the EvE-PrEP study of the Robert Koch Institute.
+You find further information in our link list.
 We have also collected info about PrEP from specialist events and we have consulted other physicians and pharmacists.
 We’ve had intense discussions about what this new information means for our lives and future.
 We believe that it’s so important that we have made it available for anyone – in particular those who are at a high risk of HIV infection.

 WHERE CAN I FIND MORE INFORMATION?